Trump's remarks on disinfectants left even close aides shocked

 But Trump’s promotion of light and disinfectant as a possible hope for curing a virus that’s killed some 50,000 Americans is part of a broader posturing that’s designed to make the country feel like the current situation is improving or soon will, officials said.

-They said Thursday’s remarks are part the president's increasingly bristling at his health advisers’ constant caution about possible treatments that he wants to promote and warnings about a future wave of the coronavirus.
+They said Thursday’s remarks are part the president's increasing irritation at his health advisers’ constant caution about possible treatments that he wants to promote and warnings about a future wave of the coronavirus.
 Even if Trump factors their advice into his scripted remarks, they can’t be sure he won’t ad lib to overcorrect what he sees as pessimistic guidance.

-A day before suggesting light and disinfectant might cure the coronavirus, Trump played down warnings from health officials about a new wave of the pandemic in the fall, and instead he highlighted how parts of the country are reopening and restrictions designed to curtail the pandemic are easing.
-Officials said the president is frustrated that health officials are sounding alarms about a wave of new infections in the fall at a time when he’s trying to show the country is moving past the current one
+A day before suggesting light and disinfectant might cure the coronavirus, Trump played down warnings from health officials about a new wave of the pandemic in the fall.
+Instead he highlighted how parts of the country are reopening and restrictions designed to curtail the pandemic are easing.
+Officials said the president is frustrated that health officials are sounding alarms about a wave of new infections in the fall at a time when he’s trying to show the country is moving past the current one.

 But Trump said Wednesday that the coronavirus “may not come back at all” this fall, even though officials said he’s been shown projections that are not nearly as positive as he purports.